I offer a variety of teambuilding and wellbeing sessions to support your hardworking staff.

 Either with an individual focus or embedding healthier practices within teams.

 (Could be a pilot before the other options below).

-A regular weekly drop-in group, which could facilitate and encourage teambuilding and peer support within your organisational structure
+A longer-term and therefore more in-depth and potentially longer lasting project aiming to facilitate and encourage teambuilding and peer support within your organisational structure.

 General relaxation and enhancing wellbeing.

-Many people discovered the physical and mental benefits of time in nature this year.
-My hope is to facilitate a deepening of this experience, offer self-care tips to build resilience, and to encourage people to keep it up, especially as this isn't easy in winter months.
+Many people are aware of the physical and mental benefits of time in nature.
+My hope is to facilitate a deepening of this experience, offer tips to build resilience, and to encourage people build a culture of allowance within the workplace.